 Meat factories use around 16,000 litres of water to produce 1kg of beef.
 Livestock is accountable for 18% of green house gas admission, which is 40% more than all forms of transportation combined.

 CREATIVE TEAM ATTACHED

-The independently operated multi award winning filmmakers, talent and crew Earth Angels Agency and MAAT Foundation have partnered with, have created films that have been nominated for Academy Awards, won multiple Emmys, have been a huge force in the largest film festival market including top awards at Sundance, Cannes, Berlin and Toronto.
+The independently operated multi award winning filmmakers, talent and crew Earth Angels Agency have partnered with, have created films that have been nominated for Academy Awards and have been a huge force in the largest film festival market including top awards at Sundance, Cannes, Berlin and Toronto.
 Their films and TV projects have screened in theatres, television networks, Netflix, iTunes, Amazon, globally as well as at The White House, The Pentagon, The Vatican, DAVOS and universities around the world.